 Even though you are going into retirement you are not dying.
 You are going to be doing things.

-1. Reduced travel
+1. Reduced travel costs

 “If you use a credit card to reserve a hotel or airline, you can take advantage of airline points or miles, hotel rewards point programs and get additional travel insurance,” said Rod Griffin, director of public education for Experian.
 “So using credit as a financial tool rather than as something to pay expenses and take on debt is important in retirement.”

-2. Lower insurance
+2. Lower insurance rates

 Even if your vehicle and home are paid off, you’ll still need insurance and a good credit score can help keep premiums low if your insurer uses a credit-based insurance score.
 According to the National Association of Insurance Commissioners, approximately 95 percent of auto insurers and 85 percent of home insurers use credit-based insurance scores to determine how much of a risk you are financially.